WanderlandAgency/perch-fit-pricing-dist/README.md

 ### pp='us-state-select'

 This attribute marks the US state select dropdown inside the first form.
 It is only shown when "United States" is selected in the country-select dropdown.
 Otherwise it is hidden.
+(Which defaults to Alabama)

+### pp='use-select'

+This attribute marks the Perch Use reasons select dropdown inside the first form.
+(Which defaults to Please select...)

 ### pp='section-2'